vivekkpai/gettingandcleaningdata_courseproject/README.md

 # Structure of the submission

-The structure of the submission is trivial.
-It consists of one file in this Github repository named run\_analysis.R.
-This file performs all of the the required steps in order to generate the data in the final "tidy" format.
+The structure of the submission is simple.
+It consists of:
+1. One script in this Github repository named run\_analysis.R.
+This file performs all of the the required steps in order to generate the data in the final "tidy" format

+2. A file which describe the transformations and dataset format, named CodeBook.md

+3. A README.md file (this file)

 # Intallation and execution